munnich/psil/README.md

 The calibration algorithm, which should be wrapped inside a function called `calibrate`, needs to take no import and return the arguments to be fed to the analysis algorithm.

 The analysis algorithm, which should be wrapped inside a function called `analyze`, needs to take an array containing the audio recording, an integer for the sampling frequency, and then the aforementioned arguments returned by the calibration function.

+Within the analysis file, a global variable called `segment_length` needs to be specified.
+As its name implies, this is the length of audio recording segments that the algorithm function will be run over.